-This cake has a pure, real chocolate taste like an expensive, good quality Swiss truffle.
+This chocolate mousse cake has a pure, real chocolaty taste and it’s so decadent, like an expensive, good quality Swiss truffle.

 All the chocolate lovers out there just skip this text and scroll down to the recipe!
-OK, just kidding… please hear me out for a moment…
+OK, just kidding… Before you read the recipe for this luscious pure chocolate mousse cake – torte, please hear me out for a moment…

 I have to say that this is more of a European style cake, and its pure chocolate taste is the result of two main components.

 First there’s the chocolate sponge cake.
 This type of cake is ideal for this recipe because sponge cakes, made only from eggs, sugar, flour and cocoa, manage to be extra soft and airy.
 Like little chocolate clouds!
 Plus, they can absorb syrup really well, trapping it inside their tiny holes, without becoming soggy.
 In fact, this type of sponge cake demands syrup.
 So, this is the perfect platform for the chocolate mousse to be on!